MicrosoftDocs/SupportArticles-docs/support/windows-server/performance/disk-performance-slower-multiple-disks.md

 To find the starting offset for a given partition, follow these steps:

 1. Click **Start**, click **Run**, type cmd, and then click **OK**.
-2. Type the following command, and then press Enter: wmic partition gets BlockSize, StartingOffset, Name, Index
+2. Type the following command, and then press Enter: wmic partition get BlockSize, StartingOffset, Name, Index

     After you run the command, you receive output that resembles the following: